The 15 Best Pipedrive Alternatives for Your Business in 2025

 12. Agile CRM: Best for integrated marketing automation

-The platform's approach to contact management brings notable innovation.
-Rather than providing basic contact storage, Agile CRM creates detailed timelines showing every interaction, from conversations to social media engagement.
+But there's much more.
+In terms of contact organization, for example, Agile CRM has a system for categorizing relationships.
+Teams can label contacts as customers, prospects, or partners to create logical groupings.
+But the tool also creates detailed timelines showing every interaction, from conversations to social media engagement.
 As a result, teams maintain comprehensive visibility into relationship histories.

 Pros and cons